WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/l.md

 Use one word as a noun, as in *login screen* and *logout screen*.
 Use two words as a verb, as in *log in to your computer* and *log out of your computer*.

-Use to refer to start and end the procedure of starting use of a computer or device account.
+Use *log in* and *log out* to refer to start and end the procedure of starting use of a computer or device account.

 Use *log in to*, not *log into*.

-Don't use *log on, logon, log off, logoff, log out from*.
+Don't use *log on, logon, log off, logoff,* or *log out from*.

 **Examples**
 [warning] **Not recommended:** Log into your computer. [/warning]